Deducteam/hol2dk/NOTES.md

 but sharing increases generation time significantly

-with split and -j32, hol.lp is generated in 40s instead of 32s (+25%)
+with split and -j32, hol.ml is translated to lp in 40s instead of 32s (+25%)

-in singly-threaded mode, hol.lp is generated in 4m59s instead of 4m7s (+21%)
+in singly-threaded mode, hol.ml is translated to lp in 4m59s instead of 4m7s (+21%)

 however GRASSMANN_PLUCKER_4.lp can now be generated in 2 hours (119m23s)